kulcsarrudolf/pasztor.at/content/about/janos/_index.md

     end_time: 2018-06-30
 ---

 Hi there!
 I'm a software engineer who loves writing.
-I've been in the industry for over 10 years, and I would like to share what I have learned.
+I've been in the industry for over 10 years, and I like to share what I have learned.